Two A4 modular symmetries for Tri-Maximal 2 mixing: Abstract

 \section{Abstract}

-We construct lepton flavour models based on two $A_4$ modular symmetries.
+We construct a lepton flavour model based on two $A_4$ modular symmetries.
 The two $A_4$ are broken by a bi-triplet field to the diagonal $A_4$ subgroup, resulting in an effective modular $A_4$ flavour symmetry with two moduli.
-We employ these moduli as stabilisers, that preserve distinct residual symmetries, enabling us to obtain Tri-Maximal 2 (TM2) mixing with a minimal field content (without flavons).
+We employ these moduli as stabilisers, that preserve distinct residual symmetries, enabling us to obtain Tri-Maximal 2 (TM2) mixing with a minimal field content, flavonless at the effective scale, below the breaking to the single $A_4$.